bfontaine/stargazer/README.md

 # Stargazer

-**Stargazer** is a Slack bot that watch for stars on your messages and report them to you.
+**Stargazer** is a Slack bot that watches for stars on your messages and report them to you.

 ![](imgs/starred-msg.png)